Parameter Norm Penalties

-Parameter norm penalties are techniques used in machine learning to regularize models by constraining the values of their parameters.
-These penalties help prevent overfitting by adding a cost to the loss function based on the size of the parameters.
-Common types of norm penalties include L1 and L2 norms.
-The L1 norm encourages sparsity in the model, effectively driving some parameters to zero, while the L2 norm penalizes large weights, promoting smaller, more evenly distributed parameter values.
-By incorporating these penalties, models can achieve better generalization and improved performance on unseen data.
+Parameter norm penalties are techniques used in machine learning and statistical modeling to prevent overfitting by adding a regularization term to the loss function.
+These penalties, such as L1 (Lasso) and L2 (Ridge) regularization, impose constraints on the size of the model parameters.
+L1 regularization encourages sparsity, leading to simpler models by driving some parameters to zero, while L2 regularization penalizes large weights, promoting smoother solutions.
+By incorporating these penalties, models can achieve better generalization on unseen data, balancing complexity and performance effectively.
+Understanding parameter norm penalties is crucial for developing robust machine learning algorithms.

 Prevent Parameter Pollution in Node.JS